This is week 1 of our yearlong #freepermaculture course

 Several modules of the Permaculture Women’s Guild online certification course, (which I also organize,) are available for free.
 It includes the content from the above article, plus several more videos, a detailed exploration of permaculture basics, and a list of essential resources.
 So, if you haven’t already checked out the introduction to permaculture class that serves as our first module, then jump in!
 It’s fun!

-Every class in our course includes hands-on ideas to help you think, write, discuss, and dive deep into exploring and experimenting with these ideas in your daily life.
+Every class in our course includes hands-on ideas to help you think, write, discuss, and dive deep into experimenting with these ideas in your daily life.

 This week it’s all about just opening the door….